 As far as skincare goes, it's really important to use products exclusively formulated for keeping the skin calm in order to counteract the redness.
 Stick with products containing anti-inflammatory and calming ingredients, and it goes without saying, put down the ones known to cause irritation.
-Rouleau recommends her Redness Care Firming Serum ($45), which uses sea whip and water lily to help naturally cool and comfort the skin.
+Rouleau recommends her Redness Care Firming Serum, which uses water lily, sea whip extract, and licorice extract meant to help naturally cool and comfort the skin.

 Drink Cold Water

-If you know you get flushed, hot, and red every time you work out at the gym, keep a cold drink with you and take sips throughout your workout to prevent the repeated breaking of blood vessels over time.
-Typically, if you drink an ice-cold drink, your face and neck vessels stay constricted and prevent dilation and redness.
+If you know you get flushed, hot, and red every time you work out at the gym, keep a cold drink with you, and take sips throughout your workout to prevent the repeated breaking of blood vessels over time.
+Typically, when you drink an ice-cold drink, your blood vessels constrict, preventing dilation and redness.
 In other words, drink up.

 Consult Your Dermatologist